RonPiece/E-commerce-Management-Application/README.md

 - Ron Blanki
 - Eden Gavrialov

-## License

-This project is developed as part of an academic assignment.
+## This project is developed as part of an academic assignment.

 ---